sambaosman/Travel-App/README.md

-# Weather Journal
+# Travel App

 ## What Was Done

-### Weather information was taken from a Weather API and was used to post the weather of the specific zip code a user had entered and how the user was feeling.
+### Given a location and date, this app uses the Geonames API to get location coordinates.
+Then combines with date to get weather information.
+Weather information was taken from a Weather API.
+All info displayed.